arkandias/geyser/README.md

 ### Shell Completion

-For Oh My Zsh users, shell completion can be installed with:
+For zsh users, shell completion can be installed with:

 ```shell
 geyser install-completion